Pharmaceuticals

 Psychiatry and Neurology

-Japan's Ministry of Health, Labour and Welfare has defined psychiatric disorders as one of the five major disease areas.
-The rising number of patients with such disorders poses a pressing global issue.
-However, while the list of psychiatric and neurological diseases is long, including schizophrenia, depression, bipolar disorder, and Alzheimer's, R&D in this area is challenging, and the underlying causes of these diseases have yet to be precisely elucidated.
+The rising number of patients in the psychiatric and neurological fields is a pressing global health issue.
+However, while the list of psychiatric and neurological diseases is long, including schizophrenia, depression, bipolar disorder, and Alzheimer’s, R&D in this area is challenging, and the underlying causes of these diseases have yet to be precisely elucidated.
 In recent years, there has been a particularly sharp rise in patients with depression or dementia.
-Satisfaction with current treatment methods is low, and patients and their families are in immediate need of new therapeutics.
-Psychiatry and neurology is a key focus area in which the Otsuka group has been making headway, namely with the development of antipsychotic drugs REXULTI and ABILIFY MAINTENA, as well as Selincro, a drug that helps in the reduction of alcohol consumption in patients with alcohol dependency.
-We are also proactively developing therapeutic drugs for diseases with no effective medicines.
-Behavioral disorders (agitation) associated with Alzheimer's disease are an issue of particular social concern.
-It is thought that a large number of Alzheimer's patients exhibit some form of agitation, such as excessive motor activity, and verbal or physical aggression.
-This kind of disorder places a burden on patients and caregivers, impacting quality of life.
+Satisfaction with current treatment methods is low, and patients, their families, and caregivers are in immediate need of new therapeutics.
+Psychiatry and neurology is a key focus area in which the Otsuka group has been making headway, namely with the development of antipsychotic drugs REXULTI and ABILIFY MAINTENA.
+In addition, multiple clinical trials are underway to address unmet therapeutic needs surrounding psychiatric and neurological disorders.
+In May 2023, we received approval from the US FDA for an additional indication for agitation associated with dementia due to Alzheimer‘s disease With this approval, this agent became the first antipsychotic drug to be approved for this indication in the United States.
+It is thought that about a half of Alzheimer’s patients exhibit some form of agitation, such as verbal or physical aggression.
+This kind of disorder places a burden on patients and caregivers, impacting their quality of life.
 Moreover, agitation is associated with an increased likelihood of having to move into nursing facilities and the progression of dementia, so the Otsuka group is working to develop effective treatments.

 Oncology